nightscout/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

     - If you use Authentication Roles, you'll need to add a bit to the end of your URL.
 See [the section](#do-you-use-authentication-roles) below.
 1. Scroll down to the bottom of the page and click the "SAVE" button.
 1. Click on "Integrations" in the navigation pane.
-1. Click on "INTEGRATION SETTINGS" for "Google Assistant".
+1. In the "Try Actions Builder" section, click on the "Not ready yet?
+Continue with the integration" link.
 1. Under "Implicit invocation", add every intent listed.
 1. Turn on the toggle for "Auto-preview changes".
 1. Click "CLOSE".